Aksherwal/aksNdeepEdits/README.md

 5. Click the "Process" button to apply the selected transformation to the image.
 6. The processed image will be displayed on the "Result" page.

-## Contributing

-If you find any issues or have suggestions for improvements, please feel free to create a new issue or submit a pull request.
-Contributions are always welcome!

 ## License

 This project is licensed under the [MIT License](LICENSE).